The Truth Behind Why Hearing Aids Cost So Much

 To contextualize this hearing aid patent pool, journalist Matt Stoller likens it to a 1900s patent pool between J.P.
 Morgan, GE, and Westinghouse, a pool that prevented competitors from producing electronic utilities.

 This is not to diminish the importance of audiologists, who still play an important role in assisting those with hearing issues.
 Rather, the prescription model poses yet another barrier that adds to costs and prevents competition.
+Similar to over-the-counter reading glasses, there are some patients for whom a self-fit hearing aid is a much easier, more convenient solution.

 Vertical Integration

-As well as stifling competition, the big six hearing aid firms — beyond manufacturing hearing aids — own key players further down the supply chain.
+As well as stifling competition, the big five hearing aid firms — beyond manufacturing hearing aids — own key players further down the supply chain.
 Stoller notes how WS Audiology owns both TruHearing and Hearing Care Solutions, two entities that provide hearing aid benefit solutions for Medicare Advantage insurers.

 Beyond insurance and health plans, the big manufacturers also own their own satellite hearing aid clinics and affiliate networks of audiologists.
 While most audiology clinics have independent names, they are often tied to specific manufacturers (which are in turn tied to certain health plans).